codeface-io/LSPService/README.md

 * [x] Build a Swift package that helps client editors written in Swift to use LSPService: [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit)
 * [x]     Get "find references" request to work via LSPService
 * [x] Add [trouble shooting guide](Documentation/build_a_sourcekit-lsp_client.md) for client developers to sourcekit-lsp repo (from the insights gained developing LSPService and SwiftLSP)
-* [ ] 📄 Replace CLI with a json file, which defines server paths, arguments and environment variables.
+* [x] Replace CLI with a json file, which defines server paths, arguments and environment variables.
 This also makes a web frontend unnecessary for mere configuration, adds persistency and bumps usability ...
+* [x] Adjust API and documentation: Remove all routes except for ProcessID and websocket.
+If we provide a configuration API at all in the future, it will be based on a proper language config type / JSON.
 * [ ] 🪲 Fix this: Clients (at least Codeface) lose websocket connection to LSPService on large Swift packages like sourcekit-lsp itself.
 Are some LSP messages too large to be sent in one chunk via websockets?
 * [ ] 💎 **MILESTONE** "Releasability": failure tolerance, expressive error logs, versioning, upload binaries for Intel and Apple chips ...
 * [ ] 🍏 Explore whether an editor app that kind of requires LSPService would actually pass the Mac App Store review.
-* [ ] 🗑 Adjust API, LSPServiceKit and documentation: Remove all routes except for the ProcessID and websocket.
-If we provide a configuration API at all in the future, it will be based on a proper language config type / JSON.
+* [ ] 🗑 Adjust LSPServiceKit to the radically pruned new API ...
 * [ ] Since [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
 * [ ] 🐍 Experiment again with python language servers (and get one to work)
 * [ ] 📢 Get this project out there: documentation, promo, collaboration, contact potential client apps etc. ...